artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### ES6

 JavaScript is run by a committee.
 Around the time that people were starting to talk about HTML5 and CSS3, work was started on a new specification for JavaScript called ECMAScript 6.
-[What IS ECMA?]

 ES6 represents the first point at which JavaScript really started to take a lot of the best features from transpile to JavaScript languages like CoffeeScript.
 Making it feasible for larger systems programming to be possible in vanilla JavaScript.